yarkqub/my_kiosk/readme.md

 * Generate sales report

-✅ Styling kitchen display
+✅ Styling kitchen display (We left it here because we are still working on it)

-✅ Styling client display
+✅ Styling client display (We left it here because we will be adding more features to it)

 * Make receipt can be printed (Can print without prompt)